-As a result, it makes no difference which processor gets to run any particular task.
-Under these conditions, the goal of scheduling and task distribution is to ensure that if there is a free processor and work to be done, the processor gets some work assigned.
+A high processor utilization requires that the tree of parallel tasks be distributed over the available processors as quickly as possible.
+Under the modeled system structure shown in Figure 4, all of the shared storage units are equally accessible to all the processors.
+It makes no difference which processor gets to run any particular task.
+Under these conditions, the goal of schedul- tant to recognize the non-uniform access characteristics ing and task distribution is to ensure that if there is a free processor and work to be done, the processor gets some work assigned.
 The mechanism employed in the system modeled in these experiments has been shown to be effective at this job.

-Figure 9: Load distribution performance of work stealing for Main Memory
+Fig. 7: Load distribution performance of work stealing for Main Memory

-For much larger systems it becomes important to recognize the non-uniform access characteristics of practical scalable architectures for memory hierarchies.
+However, for much larger systems it becomes imporof practical scalable architectures for memory hierarchies.
 It follows that the locations of data structures must be considered in the design of any scalable, general task distribution scheme.
 This is expected to be a challenge for future research.